SkillOnex/Meu-Ponto/README.md

 3. Abra um Pull Request.

 ## Licença
-Este projeto é licenciado sob a licença [Nome da Licença].
+Este projeto é licenciado sob a licença MIT.

----

-Essa formatação segue o padrão ideal para o GitHub!